SUBCHAPTER VII. OFFENSES AGAINST PUBLIC MORALITY AND DECENCY.

 (d) For purposes of this section, the following definitions apply:

 a.
-Willfully taking or attempting to take any immoral, improper, or indecent liberties with a student for the purpose of arousing or gratifying sexual desire; or
+Willfully taking or attempting to take any immoral, improper, or indecent liberties with a student for the purpose of arousing or gratifying sexual desire.

 b.
 Willfully committing or attempting to commit any lewd or lascivious act upon or with the body or any part or member of the body of a student.

-For purposes of this section, the term indecent liberties does not include vaginal intercourse or a sexual act as defined by G.S.
-14‑27.20.
+For purposes of this section, the term indecent liberties does not include vaginal intercourse or a sexual act.

-(2) "School" means any public school, charter school, or nonpublic school under Parts 1 and 2 of Article 39 of Chapter 115C of the General Statutes.
+(2) School. - Any public school, charter school, or nonpublic school under Parts 1 and 2 of Article 39 of Chapter 115C of the General Statutes.

 § 14-202.5.
 Ban online conduct by high-risk sex offenders that endangers children.